ComfyLiving

 According to research from 2018 by the European Commission, the portion of people between the ages of 15 and 24 who worked from home was less than 2%.
 However, the percentage rose to 5% for Europeans between the ages of 24 and 49.

-Working From Home and Coronavirus
+Working from Home Statistics and COVID-19

 17. On average, there have been 39% fewer employees at their workplaces during the Coronavirus pandemic.